-Interestingly, the retrieved heights cover a large range, which we attribute to the non-planar deposition of single filaments on the coverslip surface.
-Filaments can also lay on top of each other, as shown in the zoomed region on the right side of Figure~\ref{STORM}b, where two molecules were detected near the junction of the two filaments whose orientations are nearly perpendicular whose heights are notably different, as can be appreciated from their PSFs depicted in Figure~\ref{STORM}c.
-Note that there was significant variation in the range of photon levels for the different molecules depicted in Figure~\ref{STORM}, varying from about 2500 to over 50000 (due to the sum performed over single molecules appearing in several consecutive images in the STORM images stack).
-According to the CR bounds, the highest precision of the retrieved positions is expected to be of the order of a nanometer and of the direction of about a degree.
-Furthermore, for the brightest fluorophores, the accuracy in the degree of polarization is of about 0.15, which translates into an accuracy of the solid angle wobble of just above a sterradian.
-These results show that CHIDO is appropriate for STORM imaging conditions.
+Notice that the range of retrieved heights is large, possibly due in part to inaccuracy introduced by the theoretical model used.
+Nevertheless, we can observe that the results are consistent with filaments laying on top of each other, as shown by the two molecules (C and E) near the junction of the two filaments, whose orientations are nearly perpendicular and whose heights are notably different.
+The measured PSFs for all these molecules are compared to those of the theoretical model evaluated at the retrieved parameters in Figure~\ref{STORM}(c), which also shows the frame number, estimated number of photons, and normalized correlation between measured and model PSFs.
+The relatively large photon levels for some of the molecules depicted in Fig.~\ref{STORM}(c) is due to the sum performed when a single molecule appears in several consecutive frames in the STORM images stack.
+Several molecules of Fig.~\ref{STORM}(c) depict experimental PSFs that are slighlty visually different than the retrieved PSFs, which we attribute to the presence of slight aberrations and/or misalignments (e.g. decentering of the SEO) in the optical setup, that are not included in the model.
+Such small imperfections can be the source of some degree of bias, that could be accounted for in a more complete model development that will be the focus of future efforts.
+Note that, according to the CR bounds, the highest precision of the retrieved positions is expected to be of the order of a nanometer and of the direction of about a degree.
+Furthermore, the precision in the solid angle wobble is of hundredths to about a tenth of a steradian.
+These expected levels of precision show that, when a proper reference model is used, CHIDO is applicable to STORM imaging conditions.